vu-rdm-tech/site_copy/getting-started/yoda-disk-windows.md

 Note it is possible to directly mount the Yoda Disk in [Windows Explorer](yoda-disk-windowsnative.md).
 However, this has severe restrictions: a maximum file size of 50MB and a maximum of 1000 files per folder.
 For this reason we do not recommend this method.

+### Commandline
+If you are familiar with commandline tools [rclone](yoda-disk-rclone.md) is also a good option to access the Yoda Network disk via Webdav.
+It also provides the option to use a drive letter.